anup-moitra/foundational-linux-training/01-understanding-linux-concepts/02-understanding-the-os.md

 > 🔎 **Try this:** Run `uname -a` to see your kernel version, `cat /etc/os-release` to check your distribution, and `df -h` to view filesystem space.

-For example, on my machine, I found I was running **Linux kernel 6.5** on **Ubuntu 22.04 LTS**, and that my `/home` partition had over 100 GB free.
+For example, on my machine, I found I was running **CentOS Stream 9** with a Linux kernel **5.14.0**, and that my root (/) partition had about **11 GB** free.
+Your results may look different depending on your system.
+You might see Ubuntu, Fedora, or another distribution entirely.
 That tiny experiment turned the OS from a black box into something I could query directly.

 ### 🏁 Conclusion